BioInfoAPS/BioInfoAPS.github.io/_optionals/02-text_process.md

 {: .notes}

-If the FASTA contains non-standard characters, and we only want to count and filter using standard bases, we can use `gsub` fucntion.
+If the FASTA contains non-standard characters, and we only want to count and filter using standard bases, we can use `gsub` function.

 ~~~
 $ awk -vRS=">" -vORS="\n" -vFS="\n" -vOFS="\t" '